With the height of 3,143m, Sapa has the pride to have Mount Fansipan – the highest peak in Vietnam, Laos and Cambodia.

 The ecosystem on Fansipan Mountain is quite rich and the flora here is impressively diverse with about 1680 types of trees and some belong to the rare group.
 While a few popular types are ling at the foot of the mountain, from the height of 700m, there are primitive rainforests with tangled vines and valuable trees, many of them have the age of a few hundred years old.
 From about 2800m high to the top, the most popular trees here are dwarf bamboo with plenty of bushes spread around the top area.
 In addition, you can also find some familiar trees growing alternately here such as rose, rush, etc.

-Despite being only 9km away from Sapa town, it takes at least 2 to 3 days to complete the journey to the Peak of Fansipan without before cable car tourism.
+Despite being only 9km away from Sapa town, it takes at least 2 to 3 days to complete the journey to the Peak of Fansipan without cable car tourism.
 All trekkers need to be assisted by a local guide, who can be found conveniently at Hanoi or Sapa travel agencies.
-The starting point of the climb is already 1,800m above sea level, which you will be probably introduced to the guide.
-The guides mostly come from hillside tribe, who are true locals with many years of climbing experience.
-He will help travelers register with security post before embarking on the climb.
+The starting point of the climb is already 1,800m above sea level, to which you will be probably introduced to the guide.
+The guides mostly come from the hillside tribes, who are true locals with many years of climbing experience.
+He will help travelers register with security posts before embarking on the climb.

 Fortunately, climbing Fansipan is basic, there is no rough condition that requires ropes or technical climbing skills.
 Walking through the forest at this point (when you just started the climb) is kind of joyful.
 The first few kilometers offer a fair amount of descending and a few river crossings, with beautiful landscapes and comfortable weather.
 Lunch stop at Camp No. 1 will be your first target.
 Aside from the first stop, there are no designated rest stops along the way until trekkers reach the second camp, not to mention the climb increases in steepness and technicality after Camp No. 1.
 Hence, try to pack yourself with enough energy.
 During the second path, you will have to climb ladders, balance on small footrests, and handgrips while traversing across rock faces.
 There would be a few tricky situations to conquer.
 But there is always the magnificent view of nature for your soul, as you keep climbing higher, it gets a better view and your goal appears slowly to your eyes.
 Reaching Camp No.2, you can rest through the night, spending quality time setting a bonfire with new friends who are climbing too.
 Camp No. 2 had the same 10 rooms sharing a tin roof.
 Sleeping bags are provided inside each room.
 However, toilets are communal, there is no electricity and only a few taps.
 Early in the next morning, about 3 a.m., you may start heading to the summit for sunrise at about 5.15 a.m.